YuLing256/at-sdk/README.md

-# at-sdk
+# AT SDK & API
-API + SDK context protocol for external applications
+This is a work in progress, SDK & API are coming soon!